 Founding Story

+Strava officially launched in 2009 as a web-based platform for cyclists to upload rides, analyze performance, and compare results with others.
 The name "Strava" is derived from the Swedish word for "strive," reflecting the founders' vision of creating a platform centered around pursuing athletic excellence.
-Although initially focused on the cycling community, Strava was designed to serve athletes from various disciplines.
+Although cycling was the first sport supported, the founders always intended Strava to be a home for athletes across various disciplines.

 Product